Monica Noy, MRSc, OST, RMT

 The hands-on treatment I provide is generally done with the patient wearing loose and comfortable clothing, and use of oil or lotion is kept to a minimum, if at all.

 Movement strategies can be employed to help decrease pain and stiffness, or help with being able to do everyday tasks in comfort.
 They can be incorporated into everyday work or home situations to modify movements that hurt, increase general muscle activation, physiologically decrease muscle tension, and interrupt or change patterns and associations with tension and pain.
 Strategies can be used daily or as an introduction to a more comprehensive rehabilitation program.

 Depending on your goals, a more comprehensive exercise plan may be required to get you back to activities that have been limited by pain.
 I can provide a starting program to introduce more loading challenges for muscles and joints, provide a referral to a physiotherapist for more comprehensive rehabilitation goals, or work with your physical therapist or personal trainer to help with modifications to exercises that hurt.

 Back and Neck Pain

 Many of us will experience back or neck pain at some time in our lives.
 Diagnostic scans are not helpful in most situations and research shows that most of us will recover with conservative treatment.
-Current best practice supports a many-factors approach to manage and change these symptoms that include manual and physical therapies.
+Best practice recommendations support a many-factors approach to manage and change these symptoms that include manual and physical therapies.
 Other treatment options you might already be doing, or want to try, that can be coordinated with your plan include medication (see your doctor), strengthening (physiotherapy, personal training, or increasing activities you like), mindfulness or meditation, counselling, nutrition changes, and pain management information.

 Sometimes pain isn't the primary issue, but like pain, feelings of tension and stiffness can be just as problematic and resolved, or managed in similar ways.

 Complex Pain States